a1302z/geomapnet/scripts/configs/README.md

 ## Hyperparameters
 Most parameters in the config files are self-explanatory.
 Here are some notes:

-- `beta` is the initial value of Beta in Eq.
-3 of the paper
+- `beta` is the initial weight of the absolute rotation.
+In case of geometric weighting, it is the initial value of Beta in Eq.
+3 of the paper.
+In case of uncertainty weighting, it is used as log(sigma) of the absolute rotation.

+- `beta_translation` is the initial weight of the absolute translation.
+It's default value is zero.
+In case of geometric weighting, it is the initial value of the translation weight similar to Beta for rotation sin Eq.
+3 of the paper.
+In case of uncertainty weighting, it is used as log(sigma) of the absolute translation.

-- `gamma` is the initial value of Gamma in Eq.
-3 of the paper
+- `gamma` is the initial weight of the relative rotation.
+In case of geometric weighting, is the initial value of Gamma in Eq.
+3 of the paper.
+In case of uncertainty weighting, it is used as log(sigma) of the relative rotation.

+- `gamma_translation` is the initial weight of the relative translation.
+It's default value is zero.
+In case of geometric weighting, is the initial value of the translation weight similar to Gamma for rotation in Eq.
+3 of the paper.
+In case of uncertainty weighting, it is used as log(sigma) of the relative translation.

 - `steps` is the size of tuples of images to use for training (parameter `s` described in Section 3.5 of the paper)